 Other small steps that inspire the meaning of karma yoga include consciously smiling when you encounter a stranger, or being generous and charitable with your precious time and attention to others.

 Karma yoga is about doing everything in this spirit.
 As you commit deliberate acts of kindness, you want them to be both small (like doing a better job on household chores) and weightier acts of community service, like feeding the homeless or teaching complimentary yoga classes to seniors or disadvantaged youth.

-To kickstart these bigger tasks, pick something you’re not especially passionate about.
-(This can help you to avoid getting too attached to the good deeds that you’re doing.)
+To kick-start these bigger tasks, pick something you’re not especially passionate about.
+(This can help you avoid getting too attached to the good deeds you’re doing.)
 Whether you win, lose, or draw, you’ll be able to maintain an emotional distance from your acts of service, which can be the hardest part.